zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

     ![](images/LabGuide1-39fb4a5b.png " ")

-4. If you already have a list of databases, you could filter the list by the **State** of the databases (Available, Stopped, Terminated, and so on).
+4. If you already have a list of databases, you can filter the list by the **State** of the databases (Available, Stopped, Terminated, and so on).
 You can also sort by __Workload Type__.
 Here, the __Transaction Processing__ workload type is selected.

     ![](./images/Compartment.png " ")